ploigos/argocd-tekton-reference/README.md

 5. (Optional) If you installed the `minimum` app-of-apps, you can now choose to install other applications à la carte.
    * Example: `oc create -k argo-cd-apps/base/third-party-services/sonarqube/` will install SonarQube.
    * Example: `oc create -k argo-cd-apps/base/example-apps/java-maven-cd/` will install an example pipeline that deploys a java application.
+6. Look at all the stuff you installed!
+Browse to https://openshift-gitops-server-openshift-gitops.<<<your.cluster.com>>>/ or use the menu option at the top of the OpenShift web console to open the ArgoCD console.
+7.

+## Example Apps

+The quickstart includes several examples of how to use the technology stack to build and deploy user facing applications.
+Each one is in a directory under `components/example-apps/`.

+* **poc-starter** - The easiest way to get started.
+When you want to onboard a workload to OpenShift and you are doing a proof of concept, start here.
+* **production-starter** - **COMING SOON** -  When you want to onboard an application to OpenShift and it has to be production-ready or will be actively maintained by a development team, start here.
+* **reusable-pipeline** - Shows how to use Tekton Bundles to reuse the same pipeline definition for multiple workloads.
+* **sonarqube-scan** - Shows how to add a code quality scan to a pipeline using SonarQube.
+Requires sonarqube to be installed.
+See third-party-services/sonarqube/.